EZ TAG: New transponder

 In May 2006, HCTRA introduced a new version of the transponder tag.
 Instead of battery-powered radio transmitters, the new tags are adhesive stickers with a button-sized microchip in the middle of, and a reflective antenna system throughout the tag.
 These new tags are sold, rather than rented, so they help save money over the life of the tag by eliminating the monthly $1 rental fee.
 The battery tag's $15 security deposit can be applied to the purchase of the sticker tag.

 Removing the sticker after placement has a high probability of either separating the chip from the antenna, de-tuning the antenna from its designated frequency, or both, therefore invalidating the tag for future use.
 The tag also relies on the windshield for an amplification effect, and its effective range is greatly reduced if it is not mounted on a glass substrate.
 This range reduction is so much that not having a tag properly mounted will result in it not reading at all in toll lanes.

 These characteristics are much different compared to the old battery tags, which would read fine if not mounted properly.
 As such, some toll patrons attempt to hold up their sticker tags when driving through the toll lanes, and appear mystified when they do not work as their old tags did.

 The new tag uses three different protocols, or communications methods, with the tag readers—ATA, eGo and SeGo.

 The protocol used in Houston is ATA for automatic equipment identification; however, a driver in Houston can conceivably use the tag in another state where the other protocols are used.
 In addition, the tags support ANSI INCITS 256-2001 and ISO 10374.
 The tag is read by scanners as far as 31.5 ft at 915 MHz, and the tag features a 2048-bit read/write passive memory.

 To duplicate a 915 MHz EZ TAG, a copy of the ROM 2048-bit chip must be dumped and loaded into another ROM chip and a matched inductance of the RFID EZ TAG surface needs to be constructed.
 Blank 915 MHz RFID pads can be bought online.

 New variations

 As of January 2008, three different sets of EZ Tags have been released.
 The differences are purely cosmetic.

-Despite the similarity in the names, EZ Tags are not compatible with the E-ZPass system in the northeast U.S.
+Despite the similarity in the names, EZ Tags are not directly compatible with the E-ZPass system in the northeast USA.
+However, the interoperable SunPass PRO can be used anywhere EZ Tag or E-ZPass tags are accepted (except Colorado).